datawhores/empuploader/README.md

 ### Description
 - Allows for multiline inputs unlike the previous option
 - To "enter" or submit you must press esc+enter
+- Note \n represents a newline.
+This is generated automatically.
+But if you want to edit the json manually, make sure to put these everytime you want a line break